krishnakrish08/Flutter-Platform-Views-Integration/README.md

 A new Flutter project.

-This is project is in initial stage.
+This is project is in initial stage and it contains few bugs.

 ## Getting Started